 One more death.

 As a palliative care physician, let me offer you the gift of perspective.
 As a mindfulness teacher, let me offer you the acceptance of what your life is offering you today.
-As a certified life coach, let me share with you the tools to learn to live your best life starting today.
+As a certified life coach, let me share with you the tools to get you out of your own way to have the best life you can imagine starting today.

 Do you want to live a more "Intentional Life"?